 - Whitelist sites with historically high conversion rate integrated media inventory

-- Build lookalike audience model by identifying audiences with similar characteristics to the
+- Build a lookalike audience model by identifying audiences with similar characteristics to the

 current site visitors and converted audiences